r-lee1/scrollo/README.md

 [Scrollo Live](https://scrollo.herokuapp.com/#/signup)

 Scrollo is a full-stack web application inspired by Tumblr, a microblogging website that allow users to express themselves by creating content in the form of multimedia posts.
-This application is built using a React/Redux frontend, Ruby on Rails backend, and PostgreSQL database.
+This application is built with React, Redux, Ruby on Rails, and PostgreSQL.

 ## Features